 - Lead Teachers– Must have previous K-12 school teaching experience and an interest in project-based learning.

 - Associate Teachers– Must have or be working toward a degree in a STEM field or in K-12 STEM education.
 Previous classroom experience is a plus.

 - Near Peers– Must be interested in STEM, have a teacher recommendation, and be at least 16 years old at the time of camp.

 WHERE & WHEN

 The camp will run in each location Monday – Friday, and teachers must be at the camp from 8:30am – 4:30pm every day.
-Mandatory teacher training will occur in the New York area in late spring 2015, with an expectation that each course taught will require one full day of training (you may be required to be there for up to 2 days of training).
+Mandatory teacher training will occur in the New York area May 2 – 3, with an expectation that each course taught will require one full day of training (you may be required to be there for up to 2 days of training).
 Teachers can apply to teach any set of courses.